 Gender Identity and Diversity: Information for Parents and Caregivers

 For many people, the sex we are born with (designated at birth) is a good match for how we see ourselves on the inside.
-But for others, the sex and gender identity don’t match at all.
+But for some, the sex and gender identity don’t match at all.
 This could mean that:

-• A child or youth does not identify completely as either a boy or a girl
+- A child or youth does not identify completely as either a boy or a girl.

 While some people see gender as ‘binary’ (either you’re male or female), others see it very differently.
 Another way to think about gender is as a continuum, a scale or a spectrum.
 A continuum can be helpful because it includes people whose gender identity doesn’t fall within the boundaries of either male or female.